lostmygithubaccount/dkdc.dev/mds/contact/_index.md

 Please feel free to reach out to me about dbt!
 It's part of my job.

-I prefer GitHub or Slack, though there are other communication channels.
+I prefer GitHub or Slack.
 Ensure you follow [the dbt Slack rules of the road](https://docs.getdbt.com/community/resources/slack-rules-of-the-road) and [expectations for OSS contributors](https://docs.getdbt.com/community/resources/oss-expectations).

 Topics I'm particularly interested in: